Autoimmune liver disease panelLiver disease test panel - autoimmune

 Autoimmune disorders are a possible cause of liver disease.
 The most common of these diseases are autoimmune hepatitis and primary biliary cholangitis (formerly called primary biliary cirrhosis).

-This group of tests helps your health care provider diagnose liver disease.
+This group of tests helps your health care provider diagnose specific liver diseases.

 The normal range for protein levels in the blood will change with each laboratory.
 Please check with your provider for the normal ranges in your particular laboratory.